G-AILab/.github/profile/README.md

+## The G-AILAB research group

-## Hi there 👋, we are the G-AILAB research group from Central South Unviersity.
+  We are the research group leaded by Prof. dr. Ning Gui. in Central South University.

 ### Our Lab is focus the basic ML and AI algorithms for buiding interpretable industrial solutions.
 Our major research f